Jarred Kelenic Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in the league.
+- The Brewers pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.

-- The Brewers' 2.94 team ERA ranks third across all MLB pitching staffs.
+- The Brewers have the third-ranked team ERA across all MLB pitching staffs (2.94).

-- Brewers pitchers combine to surrender the 10th-fewest home runs in baseball (15 total, 0.9 per game).
+- Brewers pitchers combine to surrender 17 home runs (one per game), the 10th-fewest in baseball.

-- The Brewers are sending Burnes (1-1) out for his fourth start of the season.
-He is 1-1 with a 5.19 ERA and 14 strikeouts in 17 1/3 innings pitched.
+- The Brewers will send Rea (0-0) out to make his second start of the season.

-- The righty last appeared in relief on Sunday, when he threw 2/3 innings against the San Diego Padres while giving up hits.
+- In his last appearance on Friday, the right-hander tossed 5 2/3 innings against the San Diego Padres, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.